Rostam25/Rostam25/README.md

 ### Hi there 👋, I am Rostam Satarzai

-I am currently a 2nd Year Computer Science student at Queen Mary University Of London.
+I am currently a 3rd Year Computer Science student at Queen Mary University Of London.

 I have brief experience with Java, Python, HTML, CSS, JavaScript & PHP.
-I am looking to develop my programming skills by working on more projects which I will be uploading on this platform.
+I am looking to develop my programming skills by working on more projects which I will be uploading on my github.

 Toolbox: